Chiropractic

 "Yippee!
 1000% improvement!
 Different horse completely, Instructor couldn’t believe it when saw him move – on the right hand side of his wither, he used to sweat profusely and now not sweating at all!
 Will be in touch if he needs manipulation again."

 At the AVMC, each patient is given a chiropractic assessment, whether horse, pony, goat, donkey, cow, cat or dog, whether bird, rabbit or snake.
 This is an integral part of a proper holistic assessment.
 Many dogs and horses can have a back problem that has gone unnoticed, which can be a source of pain and reduced well-being.
 Manipulation (chiropractic treatment) is recommended and performed, if there is a need.
-This procedure in itself can create immediate and dramatic relaxation and pain relief for a patient, often even when owners had until then been unaware of a problem in the spine or elsewhere in the musculo-skeletal system.
-The obvious positive response of many patients is a delight.
+This procedure in itself can create immediate and dramatic relaxation and pain relief for a patient, often even when ‘owners' had until then been unaware of a problem in the spine or elsewhere in the musculo-skeletal system.
+The obvious and often immediate positive response of many patients is a delight.
 Just as in humans, the ‘wear and tear’ of modern life can cause axial skeletal misalignments, the correction of which can be of enormous benefit to the patient.
 It is mostly horse backs and dog backs on which we have to work, although cat backs also commonly require attention.
-On the farm, chiropractic can be enormously valuable but it is usually only show cattle that are presented, thus enhancing their show potential.
+On the farm, chiropractic can be enormously valuable but it is usually only ‘show' cattle that are presented, thus enhancing their show potential.
 Back work (back treatment) is a major part of the activity of the AVMC.

-Critics of the technique tend to maintain that a practitioner is unable to alter the alignment of bones, particularly in a horse's skeleton.
-However, this ideological and theoretical position neglects the fact that chiropractic manipulation is not the motive power in itself; it is only the stimulus and guidance to the body's innate corrective capability.
-Those who doubt the scope of this gentle form of therapy should witness it at work.
-Good science comes first from observation.
 Another myth is that manipulation should never be offered to a dog with IVDD (intervertebral disc disease, disc prolapse).
 We find that GENTLE and sensitive manipulation is very much required, properly integrated with the other therapies used (e.g. Acupuncture and Homeopathy) if we are to attain rapid healing and a return to more normal lifestyle as quickly as possible.
 So far, we have never needed to consign a patient to surgery for a disc problem, even when there has been severe paralysis before treatment.

 The examination at the AVMC (or at a yard or home visit) includes face, jaw, skull, neck, shoulders, back and pelvis, not forgetting limbs and tail (the face, jaw, skull and tail are often omitted in common chiropractic practice, to the great potential detriment of the patient - in fact, successful spinal alignment and alignment of the rest of the body can sometimes absolutely depend upon correct jaw alignment and action, for instance).
 Misalignment in any of these areas is likely to cause pain and functional impairment.
 Correction can relieve pain, enhance quality of life (which is, after all, a vet's main purpose in life) and basic health.
 In a working horse or dog, correction can, understandably, make a huge difference to performance and, very importantly, reduce the chances of secondary (or compensatory) injury.
 The limbs and joints may also require attention.